bchavez/RethinkDb.Driver/README.md

 `java_term_info.json` (not to be confused with `term_info.json`) is a somewhat of a special file.
-`java_term_info.json` is derived from and is a more refined output of `term_info.json` with more language centric requirements for RethinkDB's AST in a type-safe world. `java_term_info.json` generated by running the following command in the java driver's directory:
+`java_term_info.json` is derived from and is a more refined output of `term_info.json` with more Java language semantics for RethinkDB's AST in a type-safe world. `java_term_info.json` generated by running the following command in the java driver's directory:

 `python metajava.py --term-info term_info.json --output-file java_term_info.json generate-java-terminfo`